CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.q.md

  - It prints `Please try again.`.

- - It prints `Error: [512] Divide(): The value '0' as a divisor is not allowed in /index.php on line 5`.
+ - It prints `Error: [512] divide(): The value '0' as a divisor is not allowed in /index.php on line 5`.

 /// type=MS, answer=[1,4,5]